saraozn/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 **:information_source: Note:**<br>
 * `INDEX` can start with 0, i.e. inputting `delcust 02` or `delcust 0002` deletes the second customer in the customer list.
+* `INDEX` should not be more than 2 billion as our app does not support more than 2 billion customers!
 </div>

 Examples: